 Rev. Dr. Susan K. Smith

-Rev. Dr. Smith is the pastor and president of “Crazy Faith Ministries,” a worshiping community at Summit United Methodist Church.
-She served as pastor of Advent United Church of Christ in Columbus, Ohio for more than twenty years.
+Rev. Dr. Smith is the pastor and president of “Crazy Faith Ministries,” a worshiping community at Summit United Methodist Church in Columbus, Ohio.
+She served as pastor of Advent United Church of Christ in Columbus for more than 20 years.
 Prior to that, Rev. Dr. Smith served at Trinity UCC in Chicago with Rev. Jeremiah Wright.
 She is an author and musician residing in the Columbus, Ohio area.
 Her blog appears regularly in the Huffington Post.

 Megan M. Hunter, Esq.

 Ms. Hunter serves as a resident attorney at Fair Shake Environmental Legal Services in Akron, Ohio.
 She graduated from Vermont Law School in 2014, where she served as chair of their chapter of Law Students for Reproductive Justice.
 During that time, she brought Dr. Katharine Morrison of Buffalo Women’s Service (a woman who opened a birthing center in her abortion clinic) to speak at their annual Roe v.
 Wade Anniversary Dinner.

 Ms. Hunter is a licensed attorney in New York and Ohio and continues her work in the Buckeye state with legal issues at the intersection of environmental and reproductive justice.
 She is a proud pro-choice Catholic.

 Rev. Dr. Rita Root